or call us: +1 202 778 0680

 This article looks at how British people in their 20s and 30s are delaying significant life stages compared to previous generations.
 The average age for taking out mortgages, getting married and having children is getting steadily older, while increased numbers of people aged 20-34 continue to live with their parents.
 There is widespread pessimism and the strains facing Generation Y are widely recognised by consumers across all age groups.
 Financial tools and services have come to the fore, as brands recognise the longer-term dependence of children on their parents, with the Family Springboard mortgage from Barclays and PNC's Virtual Wallet both cited.
 It predicts the appearance of more brand offerings that have the explicit aim of helping financially pressured Gen Y's to reach important landmarks.

-New Opportunities in Austerity: RAPP on shifting recession consumer habits and trends
+New Opportunities in Austerity: RAPP on UK consumers' shifting recession habits and trends

 Tom Bristow, Event Reports, RAPP, April 2013